mschiffn/comp_ui_toolbox/README.md

 capture large fields of view (FOVs) at rates in the kilohertz range.

-Established image recovery methods, e.g. delay-and-sum (DAS) or
+Standard image formation algorithms, e.g. delay-and-sum (DAS) or
-Fourier methods, however, gradually trade the image quality for the frame rate.
+Fourier methods, however, gradually trade the image quality off against the frame rate.
 They rely on
-relatively simple physical models that do not support complex imaging sequences and, thus, significantly reduce the flexibility of these systems.
+relatively simple physical models that do not support complex imaging sequences and, thus, neglect the special abilities of these systems.

 ## What Does This Toolbox Accomplish?

-Computational UI methods leverage the available processing power for realistic physical models that reflect the abilities of freely programmable UI systems.
+Computational UI methods leverage the available processing power for realistic physical models that include the abilities of freely programmable UI systems.
 They recover
-fluctuations in
-the acoustic material parameters in a specified FOV from a relatively short sequence of arbitrarily complex pulse-echo scattering experiments.
+acoustic material parameter fluctuations in a specified FOV from a relatively short sequence of arbitrarily complex pulse-echo scattering experiments.